WFU-HPC/deac-docs/source/cluster-faq.rst

 * Who pays for the DEAC Cluster?

 	* The DEAC Cluster is a centrally funded services.
-Funding is allocated annually as part of the `Information Systems <https://is.wfu.edu>`_ budget that goes toward operations and annual hardware refreshes.
+Funding is allocated annually as part of the `Information Systems <https://is.wfu.edu>`_ (IS) budget that goes toward operations and annual hardware refreshes.
 	* Annual expenses are offset by researcher :ref:`Contributions<sec.sla.su.contributions>` or :ref:`Chargebacks<sec.sla.su.chargebacks>` in exchange for above baseline resource utilization (storage, core/memory requirements) with high priority access.
 	* The `Office of Research and Sponsored Programs <https://research.wfu.edu/funding/internal-funding/>`_ (under ORSP) provides 1:1 matching on external grant based Contributions up to $75,000 per fiscal year, which IS receives to help offset annual expenses.